 Author’s side note: A number of years ago, I worked at a startup that allowed us to bring our dogs to the office.
 One of my friends had a cute beagle mix named Copper.
 Unfortunately, the little guy had a sensitive stomach, and had a lot of diarrhea problems (I wasn’t allowed to give him any cake when we had birthday celebrations, for example.
 Although, I couldn’t resist sometimes – Copper was really cute.)
 His owner switched to making meals for him from scratch, based on guidance from his vet.
 If I recall correctly, the recipe that worked best included cooked chicken, some mashed vegetables and oatmeal.
 It was a lot more fun to volunteer to walk Copper when I knew I wouldn’t be picking up diarrhea!

-Benefits of Fresh Pet Subscriptions like Spot & Tango
+Pros + Cons of Fresh Dog Food Subscriptions like Spot & Tango

 There are many benefits that come with fresh pet meal deliveries like Spot & Tango, including: